dylan-lang/binary-data/documentation/source/usage.rst

    * :gf:`field-count` returns the size of the list
    * :gf:`frame-name` returns a short identifier of the frame

-FIXME: some defer to methods defined on the class, not on instances!

-The definer macro :macro:`binary-data-definer` translates the binary-data DSL into a class definition which is a subclass of :class:`<container-frame>` (and other useful stuff).
+The definer macro :macro:`define binary-data` translates the binary-data DSL into a class definition which is a subclass of :class:`<container-frame>` (and other useful stuff).